ryskit/amazon-cognito-identity-management-workshop/docs/03-iam-auth.md

 To do this you'll browse to your CloudFormation stack created in the earlier modules and find the name of the S3 bucket under Outputs.
 Once you have the name you'll modify your **amplify-config.js** file again and update the storage section with the bucket's name and region.

-1. Go the AWS Management Console, click **Services** then select **CloudFormation** under Management Tools.
+1. Open the <a href="https://console.aws.amazon.com/cloudformation/home?" target="_blank">AWS CloudFormation</a> console.

-1. In the CloudFormation console, click on your Wild Rydes stack name, such as **WildRydesBackend**.
+1. In the CloudFormation console, click on your Wild Rydes stack name **serverless-idm-backend**.

 1. Click on the **Outputs** tab.